GoogleCloudPlatform/runtime-builder-java/test/integration/README.md

 # Integration Testing
 This directory contains an integration testing framework for testing the java-runtime-builder pipeline.
 Each immediate subdirectory of [`test_cases`](test_cases) is considered a distinct test case.
-At minimum, each test case directory should contain the following files:
+Each test case directory should contain the following files:
-  * an app.yaml config file
   * a repo.txt file, containing a git remote url
   * a structure.yaml file to specify the structure test spec for the built image
+  * (optionally) an app.yaml config file

 For each test case, the repo specified in repo.txt is cloned, and the pipeline is invoked on the repo, using the provided app.yaml file as configuration.
 Once the application container is built,